 Implementing and sustaining a change as large and overarching (in both scope and magnitude) as that intended in AB109 is very risky on multiple fronts.
 This necessitates solid risk and contingency planning.
-Project-specific risk assessments will be conducted with the CCP workgroup to identify potential risks to Nevada County, the community, and sustainability of change efforts.
+Project-specific risk assessments will be conducted with the

+CCP workgroup to identify potential risks to Nevada County, the community, and sustainability of change efforts.
 Mitigation strategies will be developed that can be initiated in the event that a risk event occurs.
-The mitigation strategy can identify the potential budget impact which is used as the basis for contingency (budget) planning.
+The mitigation strategy can identify and allow us to deal with future unknown trends in the criminal justice system.

-Signatures and Approvals:
+Signatu res and Approvals:

-Prepared By\\\\
+Prepared By

-Michael N. Ertola, Chief Probation Officer
+Michael N. Ertola,

+Chief Probation Officer

-This document requires the following approvals:
+This docu ment requires the following approvals:

-Approved By\
+Approved By

-Michael N. Ertola Community Corrections Partnership, Chair Approval Date \\\\\
+Michael N. Ertola

+Community Corrections Partnership, Chair

+Approval Date

-Approved By\\\\\
+Approved •

+Ed Scofield

-Dan Miller Board of Supervisors, Chair Approval Date
+Board of Supervisors, Chair

+Approval Date